 The proposed application is to obtain a water use permit for a well located within the Glacier National Park Compact (GNPC) area.
-The point of diversion and place of use are located in Tract 1 of Certificate of Survey (COS) 22019 in the N 1⁄2 of the NE 1⁄4 of the NW 1⁄4 of Section 1, Township 35 N, Range 22 W, Flathead County, in Basin 76LJ (Flathead River (including North Fork), to and including Flathead Lake)
+The point of diversion and place of use are located in Tract 4A of Government Lot 4 in the NW 1⁄4 of the NW 1⁄4 of Section 1, Township 35 N, Range 22 W, Flathead County, in Basin 76LJ (Flathead River (including North Fork), to and including Flathead Lake)

-The Applicant proposes to divert groundwater at 6.00 gallons per minute (GPM) up to 0.59 acre-feet (AF) annually by means of an individual well, GWIC ID # 325550, from January 1 - December 31 for domestic purposes.
+The Applicant proposes to divert groundwater at 8.00 gallons per minute (GPM) up to 1.05 acre-feet (AF) annually by means of an individual well, GWIC ID # 324548, from January 1 - December 31 for domestic purposes and April 1 to October 31 for lawn & garden purposes.
+The Applicant proposes to use an annual volume of 1 AF for domestic use and 0.05 AF for 0.02 acres of lawn & garden irrigation.